 This is important to mention because a lot of browsers in the market (and some of our recommended browsers) are built on Chromium and enhanced.
 This will also make a possible transition to a new browser a lot easier.

-Sidenote: If you are using Internet Explorer, you might want to consider switching to Edge or use some of the recommended browsers above.
+Sidenote: If you are using Internet Explorer, you might want to consider switching to Edge (although not recommended) or use some of the recommended browsers above.

 Final thoughts: Considering everything that is mentioned in this article, changing a browser should be, by far, the most challenging step.
 While it is not mandatory to do so, it is recommended.
 The very least anyone can do is install another browser alongside Chrome and try it out.
 Finally, the next chapter can be applied to Chrome as well.